-The New York Court of Appeals addressed the issue of human capital by recognizing a husband's medical license as marital property to be divided on divorce, in O'Brien v.
+The New York Court of Appeals addressed the

+issue of human capital by recognizing a husband's medical license as marital property to be divided on divorce, in O'Brien v.
 O'Brien, 489 N.E.2d 712 (N.Y.
 1985).
 This approach was followed in Woodworth v.
 Woodworth, 337 N.W.2d 332 (Mich.
 App.
 1983) (husband's law degree is marital property), and In re Marriage of Washburn, 677 P.2d 152 (Wash.
 1984) (husband's veterinary degree is community property subject to division on divorce).
 This approach was rejected in Stevens v.
 Stevens, 492 N.E.2d 131 (Ohio 1986), on the grounds that a professional degree is not property because it has no exchange value, is personal to the holder, terminates on death, cannot be transferred or pledged, and is merely an intellectual achievement.
 Id. at 117-18.
 An additional ground for rejection was the difficulty in valuing a degree or license, due to the speculative nature of predicting future earnings.
 Id. at 118-19.
-The court in Stevens instead held that "the future value of a medical degree acquired by one of the parties during marriage...should be considered an element in reaching an equitable award of alimony " Id. at 134.
+The court in Stevens instead held that "the future value of a medical degree acquired by one of the parties during marriage...should be considered an element in reaching an equitable award of alimony...."
+Id. at 134.
 Thus, in the Stevens case allowance was made for human capital through alimony, as opposed to property division.
 Most states have rejected (or would reject- if asked) the concept of human capital as an asset, because they believe that it is indistinguishable from future income, which is in most states not a marital asset.
+Where the inequity cannot be addressed through alimony (as in Texas), the deficiency in the partnership approach can be unjust.